“Self-pity is the root of all our stumblings into sin. He who does not indulge himself is always steadfast in good.” – St. Theophan the Recluse

 SELF-PITY AND GRIEVING

-I recently experienced a minor grief – nothing compared to what many people suffer.
-However, during that time I realized one of the keys between healthy grieving and sinful despair is the focus of our thoughts.
+I recently experienced the death of a friend.
+During that time I realized one of the keys between healthy grieving and sinful despair is the focus of our thoughts.
 When I began dwelling upon, “I’ll never get to see her again,” or “She’ll never be able to make me laugh again like she used to,” I found it was quite easy to slip into despair.
 Continue reading Self-Pity: A Quiet Snare

 There was in a certain place a beautiful woman of questionable behavior.
 The ruler of this country took pity on her, that such beauty would perish, and, when he found the opportunity, he said to her, “Give up your immoral ways, and I will take you to my house and you will become my wife and the mistress of many treasures.
 Just watch that you are faithful, or else there will be such trouble for you as you cannot even imagine.”